 Something in my bag that you may find surprising is Command strips!
 Can we just talk about how handy these things are?
 I can use them to hold curtains closed or open.
 I also bring a light diffusing fabric, which I can hang with the Command strips to eliminate hot spots.

-What systems do I use?
+What systems do I use to run a photography business?

 While the gear you use for your business is important, there is SO much more to making things run smoothly.
 Here is a list of the systems I have in place to guarantee a seamless client experience.
 (They make my life easier too!)